gauravcodepro/gauravcodepro/README.md

 **Think Aptitude**
 - I read scientific aptitude to increase my work potential for continous development:
-- “Bring your skills to the work and show them." - Jihm Rohn
+- “Bring your skills to the work and show them as that will raise your value." - Jihm Rohn
-- My aptitude "Empty talks dont bring results and as empty, you will not have any results, so I dont even look, hear and think about it".
 - I raise my value and respect those who respect my skills and value."
-- If there is no outcome means that there is no existence.
+- If there is no outcome means that there is no existence and baseless words have no value.
 - There is no limit but if you put your efforts right, everyday you see a new skill added.

 **Bioinformatics**